hytechclub/web-101/Week03/README.md

 ## Individual Exercise: Pizza Website Updates
 Students will update their pizza website: [PizzaWebsiteIndividual](PizzaWebsiteIndividual.md)

+They are also, always, encouraged to continue work on their final projects!
+They should consider ways to update their site with the new elements covered in this week's lesson.

 ## Challenge: Movie Search
 Students should follow the instructions in the [MovieSearchChallenge](MovieSearchChallenge.md) file to complete the challenge.
 It introduces forms and allows the user to submit actual data to an IMDb title search.